 - Glass/ Crystal

-If there are warm tones in your kitchen, choose gold, black, or bronze as your hardware material in order to keep with the same tone.
+If there are warm tones in your kitchen, choose gold, black, or bronze as your hardware material in order to keep the same tone.
 For cooler colors and tones, choose grey, silver, pewter, or stainless, as well as black.
-Black goes with nearly everything, including contemporary and traditional cabinets, while something like brass looks best with lighter colored cabinets so the color will really stick out.
+Black goes with nearly everything, including contemporary and traditional cabinets, while something like brass looks best with lighter-colored cabinets so the color will really stick out.

 Finally, you’ll want to get an idea of the different hardware finishes and decide which option looks and feels best in your kitchen.
 Consider the overall design of your kitchen.
 Is it more modern or traditional?
 Rustic or sleek?
 Your hardware finish should complement your kitchen and is a little detail that really accentuates the overall design.
 A polished or matte finish will appear more modern than a burnished or antique finish.
 If you have a rustic kitchen with a lot of natural wood or earth tones, you should consider accentuating that theme with weathered or antique kitchen hardware.